Inspecting Life Safety Rope

 If the rope has been subjected to shock loads, fall loads or abuse other than normal rappel or rescue training, the rope should be retired from service.
 Each rope should be inspected before being used even if the rope has never been placed in service.
 Keep ropes away from acids, alkalis, exhaust emissions, rust, hydrocarbons or other strong chemicals.
 Do not allow rope to be shock loaded or used over sharp edges.

 A non-destructive test that tells how much strength your rope has left does not exist at this time.
 The decision to retire a rope or to keep it in service relies on good judgment that comes only from experience in working with rope.
 Inspecting a life safety rope involves visually looking for damage, feeling for damage and checking the rope’s history in the rope log.
 It is impossible to state when to retire a rope because of the many variations with each rope.
 If you have any doubts about the integrity of a rope, retire it from service!

-For more information on rope inspection, see ASTM F1740-96 Standard Guide for Inspection of Nylon, Polyester, or Nylon/Polyester Blend, or Both Kernmantle Rope.
+For more information on rope inspection, see the ASTM F1740 Standard Guide for Inspection of Nylon, Polyester, or Nylon/Polyester Blend, or Both Kernmantle Rope.